TAServers/lest/README.md

 Lua testing framework providing a similar API to Jest, and without external dependencies or reliance on Luarocks.

-This is still in the very early stages of development.
-You should not use this in any projects for now.
+This is still in the very early stages of development, however it's feature complete enough to be used in small projects where there is low risk.